 - Our recommended lenders for home loans

-Lenders will impose certain rules when converting a principal residence into a rental property.
+Lenders will impose certain rules for homeowners converting a primary residence into a rental property.
 They need to be sure you can handle two homes, especially if you don’t have landlord experience.

-First, you should see if you qualify for two homes without the help of rental income.
+First, you should see if you qualify for a new mortgage on top of your existing debt, without the help of rental income.
 If so, you eliminate the need for extra paperwork that verifies future rent on your home.

 But let’s assume you need that income to qualify for the new home.